hanhy06/embellish_chat/docs/README.md

 ```

 * **pattern** The pattern must contain one capturing group, which represents the mention option.
 For example, this could be a team name or a LuckPerms group name.
-* **sound** This is the ID of the sound that the mentioner hears.
+* **sound** sound is the ID of the sound that the mentioned player hears.
-* **pitch** This is the pitch of the sound that the mentioner hears.”
+* **pitch** pitch is the pitch of the sound that the mentioned player hears.
-* **title** “This is the title that appears on the mentioner’s screen.
-It supports the Text Placeholder API, and %player:displayname% is the name of the person who was mentioned.”
+* **title** title is the title that appears on the mentioned player’s screen.
+It supports the Text Placeholder API, and %player:displayname% is the name of the player who was mentioned.
 * **mentions** The mentions field is a list of mention actions.
 Each action specifies a mentionType and an optional preset.
 * **styles** The styles field works the same way as in the styling rules section.

-you can see more detail [MentionWiki.md](https://github.com/hanhy06/embellish-chat/blob/1.21.9/docs/wiki/MentionWiki.md)
+you can see more detail in [MentionWiki.md](https://github.com/hanhy06/embellish-chat/blob/1.21.9/docs/wiki/MentionWiki.md)

 ---

 ### LuckPerms & Permission

-This mode supports the permission features of the LuckPerms and Fabric Permissions API.
+This mod supports the permission features of LuckPerms and the Fabric Permissions API.

 The keys in stylingRules and mentionRules represent each permission (such as chat, command, mention, etc.).
 These keys are default keys, and the system works even if they are not explicitly defined.

 The mod checks from top to bottom and applies the rules registered for each permission.

 Both the `LUCK_PERMS_GROUP` mention type and `/ec notification` require LuckPerms.
-If it’s not installed, these features do nothing.
+If it’s not installed, these features have no effect.

 ---